 "In my latest paintings I try to create a sense of shift in balance and illusion of movement.
 Contrasting colours create a dynamic visual experience indicating space and kinetic energy, allowing for the viewers own interpretation.
 I'm also exploring memory and vision in relation to gesture.
-I want my work to be intuitive, intimate and subjective.
-I´m interested in the way movement and visual impressions can transform into solid materiality.
 My work-process is intuitive and improvised, structured by repeated gestures.
-Interdisciplinary, but always based on issues within painting.
-As a painter I work within the abstract expressionist tradition, with my own life and subjectivity as the starting point for every new project.”
+Interdisciplinary, but always based on issues within painting.”

 © Kristine Øksendal and BONO 2019